-Timing & Completion Once the student has completed the dissertation research and has drafted a complete thesis document (to be done under the ongoing advice, guidance, and supervision of the Supervisory Committee), an oral defense will be scheduled.
-The Defense Scheduling of the defense requires the approval of the Chair of the Supervisory Committee.
-That is, a student cannot schedule a defense if s/he has not received permission from the Chair.
-In the rare circumstance when a student would like to contest their Chair's decision about scheduling a defense date (or more likely, not scheduling one) the procedures outlined in 6-400 Section IV.B of University policy should be consulted.
-The defense should be scheduled early enough for the student to finish all requirements (including the defense meeting and receiving final approval of the thesis document), no later than 7 weeks prior to the closing date of the semester in which the student wants to graduate, or 8 weeks for manuscripts in excess of 200 pages.
 Once an oral defense is scheduled, the Department of Sociology will formally announce the event.
 The oral defense is public, meaning that other faculty, students, and guests are welcome to attend the meeting.
 The student must provide a copy of the thesis to the members of the Supervisory Committee at least 2 weeks before the final oral defense is scheduled.
-Students must also submit a hard-copy of the complete thesis to the main Department of Sociology office for purposes of public review.
+Students must also submit an electronic copy of the complete thesis, along with the thesis abstract and list of committee members (with the committee chair designated) to the main Department of Sociology office for purposes of public review.
 Prior to the scheduled defense date, a student should prepare one copy of the Supervisory Committee Approval and Final Reading Approval forms.
 See the Graduate School website, "Thesis and Dissertations Forms."

 During the defense itself, the student will deliver a formal presentation of the dissertation project.
 The presentation is typically about 30-45 minutes and will succinctly detail the research questions, methodology, and results of the dissertation project.
 (Students are encouraged to consult with their Chair about specific expectations and guidelines regarding the defense meeting.)
 Following the formal presentation, the audience, including the full Supervisory Committee, will ask the student questions about the research s/he conducted as part of the dissertation project.
 After the Q&A is over, the Supervisory Committee will ask the public audience to leave.
 The Supervisory Committee will then ask additional questions of the candidate and confer about the completion of the dissertation requirements.
 The committee will agree on a list of revisions that need to be made before the dissertation is considered finished.
-Grading of Dissertation Before the defense meeting is over, the Supervisory Committee will decide whether the student should receive a PASS or FAIL on the oral defense, and will announce to the student whether there are required revisions to complete the dissertation. ➔ If a student receives a FAIL at the defense, s/he may be dismissed from the program and is no longer eligible to receive the PhD.
-The more likely scenario of a FAIL is the Supervisory Committee asking that the student do additional work and repeat a defense at a later time.

-- → If a student receives a PASS at the defense, congratulations!
+Grading of Dissertation

+Before the defense meeting is over, the Supervisory Committee will decide whether the student should receive a PASS or FAIL on the oral defense, and will announce to the student whether there are required revisions to complete the dissertation.

+- ➔ If a student receives a FAIL at the defense, s/he may be dismissed from the program and is no longer eligible to receive the Ph.D.
+The more likely scenario of a FAIL is the Supervisory Committee asking that the student do additional work and repeat a defense at a later time. - → If a student receives a PASS at the defense, congratulations!
 A major milestone has been met!
 However, this does not mean that the student has finished the dissertation and all degree requirements.
 Several additional layers of approval must happen before the dissertation is complete: - The Supervisory Committee must sign (in ink) the "Supervisory Committee Approval" form.
 By majority vote, the members of the Supervisory Committee certify that the dissertation project (including the written thesis and the oral defense) are satisfactory for the degree. - The Chair of the Supervisory Committee and the Chair of the Department of Sociology must sign the "Final Reading Approval" form.
 This form is not signed until the student has satisfactorily completed all required revisions that were outlined and agreed-upon by the Supervisory Committee during the defense.